RobTillaart/MultiMap/README.md

 Please note the fail example as this shows that in the intern math overflow can happen.

-## TODO
+## Future

-Investigate class implementation for performance.
+- Investigate class implementation for performance / footprint
+- flag if input value was "IN_MIN" <  input < "IN_MAX",
+  now it is constrained without user being informed.
+- should the lookup tables be merged into one array of pairs?
+  - you cannot reuse e.g. the input array then.
+-
+-